Which school do you want to support?

 From time to time, school districts consider shifting to a year-round schedule in which breaks are shorter and more evenly spaced through the school year.
 These conversations tend to emerge as a cheaper alternative to raising taxes for a school construction bond — using school facilities more evenly throughout the year allows them to be used more efficiently.
 Few districts have gone for it, but some have studied the idea.

-There are many summer programs for children, but few are free, and not all are academically focused.
-In the economic downturn that began in 2008, school districts were given the option of doing away with summer school programs the state had previously funded.
-Many did so.
+Public funding for after school and summer programs is always at risk.
+When an economic downturn shrinks the economy, tax receipts wither and leaders hard tradeoffs.
+For example, in 2008 state many districts cut summer programs in order to sustain core school day services.
 One dedicated source of funding that remained for summer programs was through state and federal “extended learning” grants.
 Partly driven by matching grant challenges, some philanthropic and community organizations became interested in helping provide more summer learning opportunities and schools turned to them for help.
-In 2021, California authorized the Expanded Learning Opportunities Program (ELO-P), which helps fund after school and summer school programs for K-6 students.

 For some teens, a "summer job" is literally a job, complete with pay.
 But teen summer jobs are actually much less common than you might think.
-According to the Pew Research Center, "The long-term decline in teens working during the summer is a specific instance of a broader long-term decline in overall youth employment."
-All over the world, teen employment has been on a long, steady slide for decades.
-In America, the Bureau of Labor Statistics reports that teen employment rates have fallen by nearly half in the last 20 years.
+According to Pew Research Center, "The long-term decline in teens working during the summer is a specific instance of a broader long-term decline in overall youth employment."

 Less than a third of teens are employed in the peak month of July.
 White teens are employed in the summer at dramatically higher rates than nonwhite teens.

-For most students, working in the summer isn't an option.
+For most students, working for pay in the summer isn't an option.
 Most are too young, and the summer "job" for many older students is to look after their younger siblings while their parents are at work.
 For students living in poverty, summer can make their conditions worse.
 Their parents may find it harder to care for them while finding ways to earn money and keep food on the table.

 Search all lesson and blog content here.